artefactory/redis-team-THM/blog/content/10_deploy_api.md

 # Running from Saturn Cloud

 There are plenty of platform as a service choices to deploy this simple FastAPI web server, Heroku, Deta, AWS Elastic Beanstalk.
-But for this project we chose to try Saturn Cloud Deployment, the process was very easy.
+But for this project we choose to try Saturn Cloud Deployment, the process was straightforward.

 <div align="center">
     <img src="{static}/images/configure_deployment.png" width=500>